 Somers deserves your vote.

-Megan Dunn, the program director for the Northwest Center for Alternatives to Pesticides, led the successful effort to create districts for the Everett City Council.
-Recently, she served on the Everett Community Streets Initiative Task Force, which helps address homelessness in downtown Everett.
-While serving as a Democratic precinct committee officer, she helped develop a platform for environmental protection, voting rights, a resilient economy, and health care access for all.
+Megan Dunn, the program director for the Northwest Center for Alternatives to Pesticides, is running for Snohomish County Council, District 2.
+She led the successful effort to create districts for the Everett City Council and recently served on the Everett Community Streets Initiative Task Force, which helps address homelessness in downtown Everett.
+While serving as a Democratic precinct committee officer, she helped develop a platform for environmental protections, voting rights, a resilient economy, and healthcare access for all.
 Dunn also worked with Service Employees International Union (SEIU) to help secure a citywide contract which includes the first-ever guaranteed sick days.

 Dunn is running for Snohomish County Council in District 2 to continue her work on community-building and environmental sustainability.
 She has received a number of endorsements from community leaders and members of the Everett City Council.